-Pursuant to the 2020 amendments to the Public Health Service Act (42 U.S.C.
-300gg-41 et seq.), a QHP issuer is required to disclose to enrollees direct or indirect compensation provided by the issuer to a producer or broker associated with enrolling individuals in such coverage.
+Proposed amendments to the Public Health Service Act (42 U.S.C.
+300gg-41 et seq.), require a QDP issuer to disclose to enrollees direct or indirect compensation provided by the issuer to a producer or broker associated with enrolling individuals in such coverage.
 QDP issuer disclosure must include the amount of direct or indirect compensation provided to a producer or broker for services provided by the producer or broker associated with plan selection and enrollment.
 The disclosures must be made prior to the individual finalizing plan selection and included on any documentation confirming the individual's enrollment.
-Issuers must inform HBE of their timeframe and approach to implement this requirement.
+If these amendments are finalized, issuers will be required to inform HBE of their timeframe and approach to implement this requirement.